 - Free gigabit router.
 The gigabit router is included for free.
-You’ll just need to return it if you decide that Stuff Fibre is not right for you.
+You’ll just need to return it if you decide that Stuff Fibre isn’t right for you.

 - Local support.
 Stuff Fibre has a local customer service team to help you out when you have an issue.

 - Add-ons for a better internet experience.
-Increase your internet speed, take your landline calls with you and safeguard your young ones from inappropriate content.
+Increase your internet speed, take your landline calls with you and safeguard your kids from inappropriate content.

 What to be aware of